 Are you tense and angry or calm and grounded?
 The rhythm in your handwriting may just have the answer for you.

-Rhythm is all around us.
-We can see it in nature, in the ebb and flow of the tides and in the changing of the seasons.
 We can feel the rhythm in our own lives with every heartbeat and in our breathing.
 We respond to the beat of the universe with the soles of our feet and transform the sensation into dance.

 It’s hardly surprising then, that rhythm should play an important role in our handwriting too.
 In fact, the inner rhythm of every individual is reflected in his or her handwriting.